 For 2D/3D vector points you can also set the size of the markers.
 Currently are implemented these markers:

 Thematic mapping can be used to determine marker color and size (and line color and width).

 The middle part of the panel has controls to add, delete, move up/down selected isosurface or slice.
 The bottom part differs for isosurface and slice.
-When choosing isosurface, this part the of panel has options to set, unset or modify attributes of the current isosurface.
+When choosing an isosurface, this part the of panel has options to set, unset or modify attributes of the current isosurface.
 Various attributes of the isosurface can be defined, similarly to surface attributes:

-Volumes can be moved the same way like surfaces do.
+3D rasters can be moved the same way like surfaces do.

 In case of multiple surfaces you can visualize the cutting plane by Shading.
 Shading is visible only when more than one surface is loaded and these surfaces must have the same fine resolution set.

 The lighting panel enables to change the position of light source, light color, brightness and ambient.
 Light position is controlled similarly to eye position.
 If option Show light model is enabled light model is displayed to visualize the light settings.

 The Fringe panel allows you to draw fringes in different directions (North & East, South & East, South & West, North & West).
 It is possible to set the fringe color and height of the bottom edge.